JAI-CLUB-REGISTER-LOGIN-2026/.github/README.md

 # Jai Club Register & Login 2026 – Use Invite Code **21242229213**

-A Complete SEO-Optimized Guide for New Users
+A Complete Guide for New Users

 If you are planning to start playing on **Jai Club** in 2026, your first steps will be registration and login.
 This guide explains the full process in a simple and clear way.
 It also covers how to use the **Jai Club Invite Code 21242229213**, common login issues, account safety tips, deposit steps, withdrawal guidance, and everything you need to begin smoothly.